dCache/dcache-book2/config-gplazma.md

 gPlazma config example to work with authenticated webadmin
 ----------------------------------------------------------

-This section describes how to configure GPLAZMA to enable the webadmin servlet in authenticated mode with a grid certificate as well as with a username/password and how to give a user administrator access.
+This section describes how to configure gplazma to enable the webadmin servlet in authenticated mode with a grid certificate as well as with a username/password and how to give a user administrator access.

 Example:
 In this example for the **/etc/dcache/gplazma.conf ** file the GP2-X509 plugin is used for the authentication step with the grid certificate and the GP2-KPWD plugin is used for the authentication step with username/password.